A Global Minimum Wage Would Reduce Poverty and Corporate Power

 In Memoriam: Randy Kehler

-This summer, Citizens for Global Solutions lost a valuable member of our National Advisory Council, Randy Kehler, aged 80 passed in July.
+This summer, Citizens for Global Solutions lost a valuable member of our National Advisory Council, Randy Kehler, who, at age 80, passed in July.

 Randy was known as the father of the Freeze Campaign, a national effort to get the two superpowers to agree to freeze their nuclear arsenals at the then current levels.
 Observers claim that these efforts influenced the Reagan administration to push for arms reduction talks with the Soviet Union.